-- You do not have to be in this study if you do not want to.
-You won't get into any trouble with Lipscomb University, your teacher, or the [insert school/organization name, if applicable] if you say no. - You may stop being in the study at any time.
-If there is a question you don't want to answer, just leave it blank. - Your parent(s)/guardian(s) were asked if it is OK for you to be in this study.
-Even if they say it's OK, it is still your choice whether or not to take part. - You can ask any questions you have, now or later.
+You do not have to be in this study if you do not want to.
+You won't get into any trouble with Lipscomb University, your teacher, or the [insert school/ organization name, if applicable] if you say no

+- You may stop being in the study at any time.
+If there is a question you don't want to answer, just leave it blank. - Your parent(s)/guardian(s) were asked if it is okay for you to be in this study.
+Even if they say it's okay, it is still your choice. - You can ask any questions you have, now or later.
 If you think of a question later, you or your parents can contact me at [provide contact information for researcher(s), and advisor if graduate student].